How to Grow Mushrooms: Complete Guide to Cultivating Mushrooms Indoors

 Preparing a Clean and Sterile Environment

 Having a clean and sterile environment is usually the first box to check off.
 Don’t skimp on this process.
-In addition to wiping down your grow tent or room from top to bottom, you should continuously disinfect all surfaces and tools.
+In addition to wiping down your grow tent or room from top to bottom, you should continuously disinfect all surfaces and tools with 70% isopropyl alcohol.
 I try to do a full clean every week or so.
 You want an environment where sterile substrates can promote healthy mycelium development without the extra noise of competing microorganisms.

 Setting Up Temperature and Humidity Measurements